In this article, I will demonstrate a step-by-step procedure on How To Teach Brass: Birmingham To New Players.

 A few more words on the resources are needed, as this is something many players struggle with.
 Explain what each resource can be used for (buildings, development, selling, rails) and what the connection requirements for each are.

-Coal needs to be connected to the consumption spot, iron can teleport, beer depends on the owner.
+Coal needs to be connected to the consumption spot, iron can teleport, and beer depends on the owner.

 4. Networks and connections